-One Medical has partnered with Providence Health and Services – Washington and its applicable affiliates, including Swedish Health Services in Seattle, Providence Health & Services Oregon in Portland, and Providence Saint John’s Medical Foundation in Los Angeles (“Providence”).
+One Medical has partnered with Providence Health and Services – Washington and its applicable affiliates, including Swedish Health Services in Seattle, Providence Health & Services Oregon in Portland, Providence Saint John’s Medical Foundation in Los Angeles, and St. Joseph Heritage Healthcare in Orange County (“Providence”).
 Each of the One Medical professional corporation affiliates together designate themselves as a single Affiliated Covered Entity (“ACE”) for purposes of compliance with HIPAA, including without limitation: One Medical Group, Inc. (a California professional corporation); One Medical Labs, Inc. (a California professional corporation); One Medical Group, P.C. (a District of Columbia professional corporation); One Medical Group, P.C. (a Virginia professional stock corporation); One Medical of NY, P.C. (a New York professional corporation), OM Services, P.A. (a Florida professional service corporation); and any other One Medical Group entities.

 One Medical’s ACE participates in an organized health care arrangement with Providence (the “OHCA”), as the term is defined at 45 C.F.R. § 160.103 of the HIPAA regulations.
 The OHCA formed between Providence and One Medical’s ACE is based on the fact that Providence and professional corporations in One Medical’s ACE are: (i) all covered entities under HIPAA, as the term “covered entity” is defined at 45 C.F.R. § 160.103 of the HIPAA Regulations; (ii) all participating in an organized system of health care; (iii) holding themselves out to the public as participating in a joint arrangement, as reflected in their strategic objectives, the branding of the Clinics, and the notice of privacy practices provided to patients; and (iv) participating in joint activities that include quality assessment and improvement activities in which treatment provided is assessed by One Medical and Providence and utilization review in which health care decisions are reviewed by One Medical and Providence.